Band of Outsiders (clothing brand): Fashion shows

 On June 15, 2011, Band of Outsiders debuted its Spring 2012 menswear collection and Resort 2012 womenswear collection at Pitti Uomo 80.
-The West Side Story and Singin' in the Rain inspired collection was shown at Manifattura Tabacchi, an abandoned cigar factory in Florence, Italy.
+The collection was inspired by the musicals West Side Story and Singin' in the Rain and was shown at Manifattura Tabacchi, an abandoned cigar factory in Florence, Italy.
 The Spring 12 Men's and Women's Resort collections were shown on runway models and professional dancers.
 The models walked and dancers danced to West Side Story's "America," choreographed by Fatima Robinson.